-The Macon Area office of Rid-A-Critter handles calls for a lot of animals who aren't quite important enough to merit their own pages on our site, but who still make nuisances of themselves from time to time.
+The Macon, Columbus, and South Georgia office of Rid-A-Critter handles calls for a lot of animals who aren't quite important enough to merit their own pages on our site, but who still make nuisances of themselves from time to time.
 This page discusses a few of the more common ones.
 For others, please visit our main company site, or just call us for more information.

 Skunks are small- to medium-sized animals with black and white coloration.
 They're mainly carnivorous and their diet includes insects, grubs, earthworms, and other small animals.
 They're also primarily nocturnal, usually appearing in the late afternoon and early evening; but younger skunks, skunks that have become semi-tame, and skunks that are ill often venture out during the day.

 A lot of folks are afraid of skunks because of their ability to spray a foul-smelling liquid when they are threatened.
 And for sure, if you or an animal of yours get sprayed, getting the stink off of you may take weeks.